nextmillenniummedia/next-sdk-android-example/docs/manual/Rewarded.md

 [Back to manual mode overview](https://github.com/nextmillenniummedia/next-sdk-android-example/blob/main/docs/Manual.md)

+Rewarded video ads offer users a value exchange - a free in-app reward for watching a video advertisement.
+For example, in a mobile game, a player can watch a skippable video to gain some in-app currency.
+Awards can also consist of an extra-life, hints, or other content that can help the player in the game.

 To show rewarded ad in manual mode you need to create an instance of `RewardedAdProvider` with passed activity context and unit id: